brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB.md

 **The ratio, and an arithmetic worth flagging [S].** With $\Gamma = \mathbb{Z}_2$ each luminous lump has one image, so $\Omega_{\rm dark}/\Omega_{\rm lum} = 1$ in the co-located static picture.
 With a general free quotient $S^3/\Gamma$ (all admitted by the cone theorem) each lump has $|\Gamma| - 1$ images and the ratio is $|\Gamma| - 1$.
 The observed $\Omega_c/\Omega_b \approx 5.4$ sits between $|\Gamma| = 6$ and $7$.
 This is a curiosity, not a fit: it assumes exact $\Gamma$-symmetry of the luminous distribution, which the static sector demands and the dynamical sector does not.

 **The tensions, stated honestly [O].**
-1. *Distribution.* Dynamically, the image of a galaxy is a dark galaxy at the antipode, not a halo around the luminous one.
-Flat rotation curves around *luminous* galaxies are not produced by this mechanism unless the luminous distribution is itself (nearly) $\Gamma$-symmetric — a strong assumption about the universe, or a statement that the fundamental domain exceeds the observable one.
+1. *Distribution.* The image of a local galaxy is a dark galaxy at the antipode; the images *here* are of antipodal matter, uncorrelated with local galaxies.
+Neither produces halos around luminous galaxies, and the uncorrelated local image field is the $r = 1/\sqrt2$ signpost of §9.6.
 2. *Light on $M_5$.* A12 is a genuine postulate about where the electromagnetic field lives.
 Its consequences for the base — effective Maxwell equations with fiber-flux charges — must be derived and checked against ordinary electrodynamics.
 3. *The dilaton.* The image gravitates through $S_{\mu\nu}$, but $\psi$ is sourced by $\rho - p$ of the *total-space* matter, which is not $\Gamma$-symmetric.
 The dark image and its source therefore differ in their dilaton coupling — a distinguishing signature if $\psi$ is light, and irrelevant if it is stabilized (§7).